balcilar/Comparison-of-Disparity-Estimation-Algorithms/README.md

 Which means, we need to select optimum d value which provide us minimum diff value which calculated for location (y,x) along the 2*W+1 block size.

+## Block Matching with Dynamic Programming Approach

+The most problematic side of simple block matching is it is lack of provide a spatial consistency which means the output of simple matching algorithm has big variation.
+That is why we can see too many artifact on the result.
+The main reason of that problem is simple block matching just tries to find best match blocks but not take into account the neighbor pixels disparity.
+To take the neighborhood pixel’s disparity into account, we implemented dynamic programming optimization algorithm which increase the cost of the match whose matching block is far away from expected position.
+In that approach we used the same block match approach and SAD error measure as simple method as well.
+But instead of just searching minimum SAD error block, we used cost value if neighborhood pixel’s disparity is different from each other.
+For example in any row suppose first block has match with 10pixels away block.
+That means, for second block, 10 pixel away block again should be expected block which has zero extra penalty.
+But 9 pixel away or 11 pixel away block has one unit cost in addition to SAD value of corresponding block.
+And also 8 pixel away and 12 pixel away block has two unit of cost in addition to their SAD error value and this calculation carries on so on.
+With using that schema, we provide the smooth disparities which means we take the neighborhood disparity in to account which means spatial consistency as well [2].
+In mathematically speaking, our dynamic programming implementation follows following steps.

+*C_y (k,l)=∑_(-W≤j≤W)∑_(-W≤i≤W)|I_left (y+j,x+i+k)-I_right (y+j,x+i+l)|      k=[1..N],l=[k,..M]*

+*C_y (k,l)=C_y (k,l)+min⁡(C_y (k-1,l-s:l+s)+γd_(k,l-s:l+s) )     k=[1..N],l=[k,..M]*

+In first step we calculate certain rows (yth row) possible matching SAD value.
+C_y (k,l) indicates the SAD cost between kth column in the left image to lth column in the right image at yth row.
+In second step, we aggregate the error value with using actual SAD between blocks but also their disparity differences which refers by  d_kl, In that formula we add minimum of previous column SAD error plus disparity differences times cost value into actual SAD value.
+In that formula, γ indicates the unit penalty value if certain blocks has different disparity.
+As you can see we try to find minimum cost value in range of [-s +s] neighborhood.
+With using Dynamic programming Schema, we can find the best path with backtracking.
+Basically we start to find minimum aggregated cost value  C_y, and find the minimum path from the last column of concerned row to the first column.
+After all, the path shows us the calculated disparity with dynamic programming.

 ## Reference
 [1] Y.Chen, Y.Hung et al.2001.Fast Block Matching Algorithm Based on the Winner-Update Strategy.
 In IEEE, 10(8), pp.1212-1222